Ultrasonic vibration-assisted machining of invar 36 alloy manufactured by wire arc additive manufacturing

 You May Also Like

-A Process Planning Study In Wire Arc Additive Manufacturing
+Deposition Path Planning Strategy For Geometries With Varying Cross-Sections In Wire Arc Additive Manufacturing

 B. Naseri Soufiani, N. Bol, O. E. Kara, A. A. Sen and O. Yilmaz Journal of Additive Manufacturing Te